Rodrigoams/simple-task-manager/README.md

-# 📝 To-Do List Application
+# 📝 Simple Task Manager

 A sleek and functional task management tool built to demonstrate solid foundations in **Vanilla JavaScript**, **semantic HTML5**, and **modern CSS3**.